 Weighing these options requires you to understand what sacrifices you are willing to make.
 Relocating to participate in a full-time program may not be feasible.
 Yet a part-time program usually extends the amount of time you will need to complete the program, which you may not have or desire.
 In the end, these issues can be overcome and serve as a solid reason for selecting one school over another.

 How will you pay for graduate school?
+It’s certainly more expensive than undergrad was, and it seems like there are less opportunities for funding.
+But that’s not the case!
+There are plenty of grad school financial assistance opportunities out there; you just have to know where to look for them.
 Find out what assistantships, scholarships, and financial aid—including federal loans—may be available for each program you consider.
-If you are employed, ask about any tuition benefits that may be available.
+If you’re employed, ask about any tuition benefits that may be available.
 If you are a military service member or veteran, you may qualify for DOD or VA tuition assistance.

 Return on investment